Demand managed funding calls

 - ESRC new investigator grants.
 ESRC expect to see only a limited number of applications from any single research organisation.
 Peer review systems within each school will operate, to ensure that only the highest quality applications are selected and supported though to submission.

 - EPSRC Strategic infrastructure outlines The University will take a strategic approach to this call.
 Please liaise with your internal 'School Strategic Equipment Working Group' contact on how to seek approval to submit an application via the group.
-This is an open call with an institutional cap of six applications between 18 June 2024 and 18 June 2025.
+This is an open call with an institutional cap of six applications per year (June to June).

 Eligible candidates wishing to apply should contact the Director of Research within their chosen host school in the first instance and in good time, to find out more information about the internal selection process, documents, and links required for internal application selection or nomination.